massazoum/Portfolio-setup-and-mobile-first/README.md

 - I Used basic JavaScript syntax.
 - I Used JavaScript to manipulate DOM elements.
 - I Used JavaScript events.
+ -I used objects to store and access data.

 ## 💻 Getting Started <a name="getting-started"></a>